 Deferral LEARN MORE

 If a candidate needs to cancel or transfer their application to the next exam date, she/he must submit a request via email at least two weeks prior to the exam date.
 Candidates are permitted to defer or transfer their exam application and fee for two exam administrations.
 Each exam deferral will incur a $75 deferment fee and must be paid prior to the next exam administration.
+There are no refunds for Certificate Exam payments.
 Exam cancellations and transfers are reviewed on a case-by-case basis.